-Anaximenes of Miletus (c 546 BCE) was a younger contemporary of Anaximander and generally regarded as his student.
-Known as the Third Philosopher of the Milesian School (after Thales and Anaximander) Anaximenes proposed air as the First Cause from which all else comes (differing from Thales, who claimed water was the source of all things, or Anaximander, who cited 'the boundless infinite’).
+Anaximenes of Miletus (l. c.
+546 BCE) was a younger contemporary of Anaximander and generally regarded as his student.
+Known as the Third Philosopher of the Milesian School after Thales (l. c.
+585 BCE) and Anaximander (l. c.
+610 - c.
+546 BCE), Anaximenes proposed air as the First Cause from which all else comes, differing from Thales, who claimed water was the source of all things, or Anaximander, who cited 'the boundless infinite'.
 To the Greeks of the time, 'air' was comparable to 'soul' and, just as one's breath gave an individual life, so air, Anaximenes claimed, gave life to all observable phenomena.

 Air differs in essence in accordance with its rarity or density.
 When it is thinned it becomes fire, while when it is condensed it becomes wind, then cloud, when still more condensed it becomes water, then earth, then stones.
 Everything else comes from these.
 (DK13A5)

 To Anaximenes, everything was in a constant state of change owing to the property of air and how it is always in flux.
 The world itself, he claimed, was created by air through a process he compared to the process of felting, by which wool is compressed to create felt.
 In this same way was the earth created through compression of air which, through a process of evaporation, gave birth to the stars and the planets.
 All of life came from this same sort of process, of air being compacted to change itself, or another, into a different thing.

 Following Anaximander, Anaximenes claimed that the interaction of observable opposites proved air as the First Cause.
 Scholar Daniel W. Graham notes: